 Architecture, Interior Design, Planning

-As the rapidly expanding University of California Santa Barbara (UCSB) campus exceeded its existing classroom capacity, there was a strong need for the new Interactive Learning Pavilion.
-The building will provide additional active learning space in 5 lecture halls, 3 active learning spaces, and 20 flexible classrooms.
-Located in the heart of the campus, between Los Padres National Forest and the Pacific Ocean, the building is a porous structure open to the community and the natural environment.
+As the growing student population at University of California, Santa Barbara exceeded existing classroom capacity, there was a strong need for the new Interactive Learning Pavilion, which promotes experiential learning in five lecture halls, three active learning spaces, and 20 flexible classrooms.